Oscillations

 We distinguish the following three cases:

-The frequency of the damped harmonic oscillator is lower than the frequency of the undamped oscillation.
+The frequency of the damped harmonic oscillator is lower than the natural frequency of the undamped oscillation.

-The equation of the damped harmonic oscillator can also be written in the form:
+The equation of the underdamped harmonic oscillator can also be written in the form:

 2. Critical damping (\(\rho = \omega_0\))

-With \(\Delta = 0\), the solution of the differential equation yields:
+With \(\Delta = 0\), the solution to the differential equation yields:

 \[\begin{equation} x(t) = (C_1 + C_2t )e^{-\rho t} \end{equation}\]

-In all three cases we have: \[\begin{equation} \lim_{t \rightarrow \infty}x(t) = 0 \end{equation}\] So a damped harmonic oscillator (without external forces) will inevitably come to a stop sooner or later.
+In all three cases we have: \[\begin{equation} \lim_{t \rightarrow \infty}x(t) = 0 \end{equation}\] So a damped harmonic oscillator (without external driving forces) will inevitably come to a stop.

 Energy balance of the damped oscillation